What Would Happen If The US Debt Ceiling Isn't Extended?

 When asked how inaction on the debt ceiling could affect the wallets of ordinary Americans, Ron Haskins, a former White House and congressional advisor on welfare issues, sees two problems.

 In the short-term, the impact won’t be so immediate if the Treasury doesn’t pay its bills on time.
 However, Haskins said payments would stop for people like defense contractors.
 The bigger impact, according to Haskins, who is now a senior fellow at Brookings, would be on U.S. interest rates.

 “Our rates are low and if they go up that would affect the market, impacting home sales and credit cards,” he said.
 “Interest rates are front and center for anyone with interest in America's debt.”

 The U.S. Senate hasn’t approved a budget since 2009 and has been using “continuing resolutions” to sustain the flow of money that enables the government to keep functioning.
-Republicans are hoping that including language in the debt-ceiling measure that forces Senate Democrats to come up with a formal budget or go without a pay check will up the pressure.
+Republicans are hoping that including language in the debt-ceiling measure that forces Senate Democrats to come up with a formal budget or will up the pressure.

 A government shutdown could affect teachers, health care workers, and fire fighters, Haskins said.
 But he doesn’t believe that if this should happen, the shutdown would be for long enough to affect life and property greatly.

 “If you close the government it won’t last that long,” he said.
 “The pressure will be enormous.
 It won’t be long enough to have all these long-term impacts.”